 Skip to main content

-NineData supports adding data sources of various types in multiple environments with unified management console, providing Database DevOps, backup and recovery, data replication, database comparison and other functions for the data sources.
+NineData supports adding various types of data sources from different environments to the console for unified management.
+You can use database DevOps, backup and recovery, data replication, and database comparison features on the added data sources.

-• Supported cloud vendors: Alibaba Cloud, Tencent Cloud, Huawei Cloud, AWS, China Mobile Cloud, Baidu Cloud
+• Currently supported cloud vendors: Alibaba Cloud, Tencent Cloud, Huawei Cloud, AWS, Mobile Cloud, Baidu Cloud

-• To ensure smooth connectivity of the service, please first select the option on the page.
-Then, add the NineData service IP address located at the position in the diagram below to the allowlist of your server.
-For instructions on how to add a allowlist in a self-built database in the IDC, refer to Appendix 2.
-For adding a allowlist in cloud provider servers or databases, please refer to the official documentation of each respective cloud provider.
+• To ensure the service can connect smoothly, please first select on the page, and then add the NineData service IP address located in the position of the figure below to the whitelist of your server.
+How to add a whitelist in an IDC self-built database, please refer to Appendix II.
+How to add a whitelist in cloud vendor servers or databases, please refer to the official documents of each cloud vendor.

 server_ip_address